 Other expenses include the New Student Orientation fee and student health insurance if you are not covered under your parents' plan.
-You may also wish to purchase a computer from Penn's Computer Connection.
+You may also wish to purchase a computer.
 Upon request, financial aid may be able to assist you with loan funding to cover these additional costs.
 For an explanation of fees, please visit www.srfs.upenn.edu/undergraduate-fees.